d2l-ai/d2l-en/chapter_appendix-tools-for-deep-learning/contributing.md

 ## Minor Text Changes

-The most common contributions are editing one sentence or fixing typos.
+The most common contributions are editing one sentence or fixing typos (i.e. not touching the runnable code at all).
 We recommend you to find the source file in the [github repo](https://github.com/d2l-ai/d2l-en) and edit the file directly.
 For example, you can search the file through the [Find file](https://github.com/d2l-ai/d2l-en/find/master) button (:numref:`fig_edit_file`) to locate the source file, which is a markdown file.
 Then you click the "Edit this file" button on the top-right corner to make your changes in the markdown file.

 ![Edit the file on Github.](../img/edit-file.png) :width:`300px`